Skip to content

 ) -> VibrationalAnalysisPy

-Each VibrationalModePy has .frequency_cm1, .ir_intensity (km/mol), .displacement (list, length 3N), .is_real.
+Each VibrationalModePy has .frequency_cm1, .ir_intensity (km/mol), .displacement (list, length 3N), .is_real, .label (functional group annotation).

 python